 O’Connell Street is still useful as a city-centre transport hub, especially for visitors arriving by airport bus.
 But it is on the north side of the River Liffey.
 It is not the final answer for Dublin Castle.
 If you treat O’Connell Street as the destination, you still have to cross into the south-side historic core and decide whether you are aiming for Dame Street, Cork Hill, Temple Bar, Trinity, or Christ Church.

 Choose Cork Hill / City Hall as your mental target if your reason for going is Dublin Castle itself, the castle perimeter, or the Dame Street historic area.
 This keeps the route pointed toward the correct side of the city centre.
-It also makes the official gate wording easier to understand, because City Hall and Cork Hill are part of the immediate arrival logic.
+City Hall and Cork Hill remain useful geographic references, but they do not indicate an open public entrance during the current full-campus closure.

 Avoid stopping your plan at O’Connell Street unless your hotel is there or your airport bus naturally brings you there and you are prepared to continue on foot or by local transport.
 The weak version of the route is “airport to O’Connell, then figure it out.”
 That leaves the most important part of the trip undecided at the moment when you are already in the city.